ryankscott/gym_frontend/README.md

-# gym_frontend
+# Gym Tracker

-gym_frontend is a React app for viewing gym classes.
+Gym Tracker is a web app for searcing for, saving and tracking of your gym going.